George Thwaites

 Poet and Author

 George Thwaites (that’s me) was raised in Whitby, Ontario after being born in 1955.
-I moved to Ottawa after university graduation where I have since lived.
-I am married and we have two grown children.
+I moved to Ottawa after graduation from Queen’s University and have since lived in the national capital region.
+I am married and we have two grown sons, a daughter-in-law and one granddaughter.
 Our ‘child’ that remains at home is our dog, a dark golden retriever.
 During my career, I worked for the most part in the federal public service prior to retiring in 2014.

 I have actively volunteered in the community since being a teenager.
 Organizations have included a number of youth recreational organizations, school parent councils, Ronald McDonald House Ottawa, the Children’s Hospital of Eastern Ontario, Queen’s University Council, the Ottawa Network for Education, Race Ottawa, the Navan Curling Club, Orleans United Church, the Eastern Ottawa Resource Centre, and Shelter Movers Ottawa.
 In 2024, I was a Finalist for Volunteer Ottawa’s Outstanding Older Volunteer Award.